 A Maximum score for this category (Chair's Rating) is 5.0.
 In all cases it is the faculty members' responsibility to provide evidence that would justify each rating.
-Evidence supporting each rating includes: examples of syllabi, assignments, exams, etc.; student evaluations; peer evaluations of teaching conducted by one or more tenured faculty; additional assessment materials as prepared by faculty member (e.g., pre/post test scores of student learning, mid-term evaluations, etc.).
+Evidence supporting each rating includes: examples of syllabi, assignments, exams, etc.; peer evaluations of teaching conducted by one or more tenured faculty; additional assessment materials as prepared by faculty member (e.g., pre/post test scores of student learning, mid-term evaluations, etc.).

-Score Criteria 1.0 Irregular attendance, lack of preparation No syllabus 2.0 Preparation: course syllabi that include objectives, course requirement, grading system, absentee policy, and Presentation: clear, organized; use of appropriate instructional strategies and technologies; well-planned and well-defined assignments; development of instructional materials appropriate to course, and Student Achievement: grading system is fair and clearly defined in syllabus; assignments are purposeful and appropriate; evaluation tools are appropriate; students received feedback in reasonable time period; faculty member is sensitive to special needs of individual students, and Professionalism: punctual and regular in meeting classes; reasonably available for student conferences and counseling; maintains high ethical standards of honesty and objectivity; maintains professional demeanor and conduct in classroom and during office hours; collaborating with colleagues with regard to curriculum and departmental issues, and In middle range of Department IDEA teaching evaluations, and Attending at least 2 commencement ceremonies 2.5 Attending more than half of Department and College faculty meetings Above middle range on IDEA teaching evaluations among full-time faculty in the Department, and Attendance at Departmental and College events and activities, not including faculty meetings.
-This includes, for instance, Beto chair presentations, Honor's convocation, more than 5 faculty recruitment activities, Saturdays at Sam, etc. 3.0 In addition to evidence satisfying criteria for 2.5 rating: Participation on a completed thesis/dissertation/portfolio committee, or Completion of a teaching development workshop or conference, or Leading students in independent study courses, directed readings courses, or honors contracts in addition to regular course load 3.5 In addition to evidence satisfying criteria for 2.5 rating: Completion of 2 teaching development workshops or conferences, or Deliver 2 or more new courses or 2 or more courses the faculty member has not taught within the previous 3 calendar years1, or Chair a completed thesis, dissertation, or PhD student portfolio.
+Score Criteria 1.0 Irregular attendance, lack of preparation No syllabus 2.0 Preparation: course syllabi that include objectives, course requirement, grading system, absentee policy, and Presentation: clear, organized; use of appropriate instructional strategies and technologies; well-planned and well-defined assignments; development of instructional materials appropriate to course, and Student Achievement: grading system is fair and clearly defined in syllabus; assignments are purposeful and appropriate; evaluation tools are appropriate; students received feedback in reasonable time period; faculty member is sensitive to special needs of individual students, and Professionalism: punctual and regular in meeting classes; reasonably available for student conferences and counseling; maintains high ethical standards of honesty and objectivity; maintains professional demeanor and conduct in classroom and during office hours; collaborating with colleagues with regard to curriculum and departmental issues, and Attending at least 2 commencement ceremonies, and Attending more than half of Department and College faculty meetings 2.5 Attendance at Departmental and College events and activities, not including faculty meetings.
+This includes, for instance, Beto chair presentations, Honor's convocation, more than 5 faculty recruitment activities, Saturdays at Sam, etc. 3.0 In addition to evidence satisfying criteria for 2.5 rating: Participation on a completed thesis/dissertation/portfolio committee, or Completion of a teaching development workshop or conference, or Leading students in independent study courses, directed readings courses, or honors contracts in addition to regular course load.
+3.5 In addition to evidence satisfying criteria for 2.5 rating: Completion of 2 teaching development workshops or conferences, or Deliver 2 or more new courses or 2 or more courses the faculty member has not taught within the previous 3 calendar years1, or Chair a completed thesis, dissertation, or PhD student portfolio.
 4.0 In addition to evidence satisfying criteria for 2.5 rating: Completion of a teaching certificate program, including Blackboard certifications and ACUE Fellowship available through SHSU, or Evidence of substantial mentoring students outside of the classroom2, or